 The renal arteries arise from the abdominal aorta just inferior to the superior mesenteric artery in the retroperitoneum.
-They both travel posterior to the renal veins, nerves and pancreas towards the renal hilum, where they enter the kidneys.
-The right renal artery arises a little lower than its counterpart on the left and is also longer, travelling posterior to the inferior vena cava.
+Each coursers posterior to the ipsilateral renal vein and nerves towards the renal hilum, where it enter the kidneys.
+The right renal artery arises a little lower than its left counterpart and is also longer, travelling posterior to the inferior vena cava.

 It’s important to note that around 30% of people have multiple renal arteries.
 These also enter the renal hilum and are called accessory renal arteries, arising directly from the abdominal aorta just below or above the main renal arteries, or rarely from the celiac trunk or superior mesenteric artery.
 It is also common to find polar arteries, which are extrahilar renal arteries that enter the kidneys via its external surface, most frequently at the renal poles.

 The renal arteries supply oxygenated blood to the kidney parenchyma and simultaneously delivers the blood to be filtered by the kidneys.
 To learn more about the renal arteries and all their branches to the kidneys and a few surrounding structures make sure to check out our video tutorial below.